 “All wiring and repairs should be performed by a qualified electrician,” says Brianne Deerwester, communications coordinator for the Electrical Safety Foundation International.

 While the most important thing about a home sauna is its ability to help you sweat out toxins, you may want to consider a model that has extra features to heighten the experience.
 This might include built-in speakers so you can listen to music or podcasts, reading lights, or colorful and adaptable mood lighting.
+For example, the Dynamic Golden Designs Andora 2 Person Dry Heat Sauna, our best overall has great features including Bluetooth speakers and an LED control panel.

 How do home saunas work?